 Erin

-Learn from the Master of Storytelling…
+Learn from a Master of Words and Stories…

 Finally, here is THE book series that has taught me more about novel writing than any other story: